310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% bubble Keito %}
 Hmph, there’s no reason to thank him, Kiryu.

-Humans can’t stop a natural phenomenon — Shinkai’s prayer has nothing to do with the weather changing.
+Humans can’t stop a natural phenomenon.
+Shinkai’s prayer has nothing to do with the weather changing.

-This isn’t some manga — You have to separate reality from wild dreams.
+This isn’t some manga.
+You have to separate reality from wild dreams.
 {% endbubble %}

 {% bubble Kuro %}